Claude Shannon: Tributes and legacy

+A Mind at Play, a biography of Shannon written by Jimmy Soni and Rob Goodman, was published in 2017.
+They described Shannon as "the most important genius you’ve never heard of, a man whose intellect was on par with Albert Einstein and Isaac Newton".
+Consultant and writer Tom Rutledge, writing for Boston Review, stated that "Of the computer pioneers who drove the mid-20th-century information technology revolution—an elite men’s club of scholar-engineers who also helped crack Nazi codes and pinpoint missile trajectories—Shannon may have been the most brilliant of them all."
+Electrical engineer Robert Gallager stated about Shannon that "He had this amazing clarity of vision.
+Einstein had it, too – this ability to take on a complicated problem and find the right way to look at it, so that things become very simple."
+In an obituary by Neil Sloane and Robert Calderbank, they stated that "Shannon must rank near the top of the list of major figures of twentieth century science".
+Due to his work in multiple fields, Shannon is also regarded as a polymath.

+Historian James Gleick noted the importance of Shannon, stating that "Einstein looms large, and rightly so.
+But we’re not living in the relativity age, we’re living in the information age.
+It’s Shannon whose fingerprints are on every electronic device we own, every computer screen we gaze into, every means of digital communication.
+He’s one of these people who so transform the world that, after the transformation, the old world is forgotten."
+Gleick further noted that "he created a whole field from scratch, from the brow of Zeus".

 On April 30, 2016, Shannon was honored with a Google Doodle to celebrate his life on what would have been his 100th birthday.

 The Bit Player, a feature film about Shannon directed by Mark Levinson premiered at the World Science Festival in 2019.
 Drawn from interviews conducted with Shannon in his house in the 1980s, the film was released on Amazon Prime in August 2020.

 The Mathematical Theory of Communication

 Weaver's Contribution

 Shannon's The Mathematical Theory of Communication, begins with an interpretation of his own work by Warren Weaver.
 Although Shannon's entire work is about communication itself, Warren Weaver communicated his ideas in such a way that those not acclimated to complex theory and mathematics could comprehend the fundamental laws he put forth.
 The coupling of their unique communicational abilities and ideas generated the Shannon-Weaver model, although the mathematical and theoretical underpinnings emanate entirely from Shannon's work after Weaver's introduction.
-For layman Weaver's introduction better communicates The Mathematical Theory of Communication, but Shannon's subsequent logic, mathematics, and expressive precision was responsible for defining the problem itself.
+For the layman, Weaver's introduction better communicates The Mathematical Theory of Communication, but Shannon's subsequent logic, mathematics, and expressive precision was responsible for defining the problem itself.